top of page

 2024 MEDICAL MISSION DATES:

-April 14 -18 Oculoplastic surgery campaign, Mekelle, Ethiopia (eye surgeons only)
+April 14 -18: Oculoplastic surgery campaign, Mekelle, Ethiopia (eye surgeons only).
+COMPLETED.

-June 24 - 30 Surgery campaign (eye surgeons only)
+September 18 - 24: DCR Surgery Campaign, (eye surgeons only)

 WHAT ARE WE LOOKING FOR IN VOLUNTEERS?